Hip photography space Deck hopes to raise money for new home

 "It's not just (about) the big trees.
 In an ecosystem, low-lying shrubs support a different species of creature... which (ultimately) support those creatures that the big trees need, too."

-• Donate at tinyurl.com/savedeck.
-For more information on upcoming events, visit deck.sg.
+• Donate at this website.
+For more information on upcoming events, visit Deck's website.
 Deck in 120A Prinsep Street is extending its opening hours till 9pm daily (except Monday) till Sept 27.